Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 }
 ```

-Offering some requested information that the local system is expecting
+The above instruction is the one used for offering some requested information that the local system is expecting.

-Notes:

-This instruction is generally safe to execute, the only tidbit here is that the local system may not be expecting the response from the sender.
-Therefore, the `querier` parameter should be checked to ensure that the system that requested the information matches with what is expected.
+`querier` parameter should be checked to ensure that the system that requested the information matches with what is expected.

 ---